Philippe-Laval/AForge.NET/README.md

 I will create branches for .net 48 and .net Core 6

 All librairies (but not Robotics.TeRK) compile and unit test passed.
-Exemples are also ported to Net 4.8
+Exemples are also ported to Net 4.8 and will soon be ported to .net core 6

 # AForge.NET
 AForge.NET Framework is a C# framework designed for developers and researchers in the fields of Computer Vision and Artificial Intelligence - image processing, neural networks, genetic algorithms, machine learning, robotics, etc.